o3de/o3de.org/content/docs/user-guide/networking/_index.md

 The Multiplayer Gem supports entity-based asynchronous networking in O3DE using event-driven network properties and remote procedure calls to synchronize state.
 The Gem includes the following features that multiplayer games and other simulations commonly need:

-* Server authoritative networking model for anti-cheat
+* Server authoritative networking model
 * Player spawners
 * Entity replication
 * Push-based synchronization